philj56/fuzzy-match/README.md

 - No need for a forced recursion limit, so this version will always find the optimal match (although you may run out of stack space if you try to match a 5000+ character long search pattern).
+- Performance is possibly ever so slightly better (anecdotally, matching "LLL" against a list of 355,000 english words takes 26-33ms, versus 33-35ms for the original version).
 - [C, glorious C](https://www.youtube.com/watch?v=tas0O586t80).

 ## Testing